14 Essential Puppy Products You Simply Must Have

 Flea and Tick Prevention

 Another considerable but vital expense of pet ownership is preventative flea and tick treatments.
 Hoover suggests talking to your vet as some areas of the country don’t require year-round prevention.
 She recommends looking for vet-approved brands like Advantix.
 Combination formulas like this K9 Advantix II protect against fleas, ticks and mosquitoes.
 Check out these 29 tips to keep your dog safe and healthy this summer.

 Hoover recommends Hill’s Science Diet Training Treats because they’re backed by veterinary research and are lean and lower in fat, so you’re not adding unnecessary calories or junk food to your puppy’s diet.
 Robinson adds that pet owners should also choose U.S.-made products (Hill’s fits the bill).
 “There have been issues in the past with toxicity in dog chews and treats from other countries,” she says.
-These are the most popular dog breeds in every state.
+Check out the essentials for puppy proofing your home.

 Until you have trained your new puppy to walk alongside you, a head collar can help keep you both happy.
 Hoover recommends the PetSafe Gentle Leader Collar because it helps to prevent pulling while also protecting the dog’s neck.
 (If you are considering a brachycephalic or squishy-faced breed like a French bulldog, Hoover advises investing in a harness.)
 “You can’t teach manners soon enough,” Hoover says.
 “It’s especially important with large breed dogs, as a puppy with no manners can quickly become a 90-pound menace.”
 Don’t miss the etiquette rules every dog owner needs to memorize.